janettem/Coding-Challenges/tapCodeTranslation/README.md

 20.10.2021

 ## Explanation
 Tap code is a way to communicate messages via a series of taps for each letter in the message.
-Letters are arranged in a 5x5 polybius square, with the letter "K" being moved to the space with "C":
+Letters are arranged in a 5x5 polybius square, with the letter "k" being moved to the space with "c":

 ```
     1   2   3   4   5